 How Do You Keep Meatballs Moist?

 To keep the homemade meatballs moist and delicious, mix in some milk-soaked breadcrumbs.
 You don’t need too much.
-I used ¾ cup of bread crumbs mixed with 3 tablespoons of milk for 1.5 pounds of ground beef.
+I used ¾ cup of fresh bread crumbs mixed with 3 tablespoons of milk for 1.5 pounds of ground beef.

 Do You Turn Meatballs When Baking?